Greece Moments Greece Moments

 #4 Beautiful beaches in Andros

-Andros is also wonderful for a beach holiday.
-From the operated sandy beach with a wide range of water sports to the secluded bay with white pebbles and turquoise blue water, everything is available on the Cycladic island.
+Andros is also a wonderful destination for a beach holiday.
+From organised sandy beaches with a wide range of water sports to secluded bays with white pebbles and turquoise blue water, this Cycladic island has it all.

 Golden Beach

 On the west coast between Gavrio and Batsi you will find several beautiful beaches.
 At Golden Beach, also known as Psili Ammos, the name says it all.
-A fantastic sandy beach with shallow, clear water provides paradisiacal bathing fun.
+A fantastic sandy beach with shallow, clear water promises a truly paradisiacal bathing experience.

 golden beach andros psili ammos